Advanced Human Rights Course: Sexual Minority Rights

 Room 2-67, Graduate Centre

-The Centre for Human Rights, University of Pretoria, will host a one-week intensive short course on sexual minority rights.
+The Centre for Human Rights, University of Pretoria, will host a one-week intensive short course on sexual minority rights from 25 February to 1 March 2019.

 The Centre for Human Rights also presents a second course on Sexual Minorities in Africa and is a more technical course, designed to train LGBTI activists on how to engage with the African Union and United Nations human rights bodies - understanding the history, composition and working of these supra-national bodies, as well as how to bring cases / communications before these bodies.
 The course examines case law as well as legal and political strategies used in the past.
 This helps participants formulate their own strategies and develop networks.
 The course is interactive and includes practical exercises, in which participants receive training on the processes and procedures of AU and UN human rights bodies.
 They are also able to share experiences and inspire each other.
 Participants typically include LGBTI activists and human rights defenders in general, who at least have some experience of working at the national level.
 More information on this second course will be published on the Centre's website in due course.